 The Office of Rodeo Activities provides students the opportunity to be active in rodeo activities on campus and at the intercollegiate level.
 Tarleton State University is a member of the National Intercollegiate Rodeo Association (NIRA) and competes in the Southwest Region.
 The Tarleton Rodeo Association provides students with the opportunity to plan and/or participate in events such as the Intramural Rodeo, the NIRA Rodeo, youth rodeos and various other jackpot events.
 The Office of Rodeo Activities provides some stock for practice and skill development at the Rodeo Practice Arena adjacent to the Agriculture Center.
 Scholarships and travel allowances are available for outstanding rodeo athletes.
 For more information go to: www.tarleton.edu/rodeo or call (254) 968-9187.

-Student organizations provide opportunities for development in areas of leadership, personal management, collaboration, supervision, organization, communication, networking, event planning and relationship development.
+Student organizations provide opportunities for development in the areas of leadership, personal management, collaboration, supervision, organization, communication, networking, event planning, and relationship development.
 More than 130 student organizations are active on the Tarleton campus.

-School Wide Activities Team
+School Wide Activities Team (SWAT)

 Student Counseling Center